samcottle/notes/docslikecode.md

 # Git for docs

 Git works on both text and binary files (images, video, audio, etc.), and generally treats both as the same.
-The difference is that Git won't even try to merge binary files (it'll just ask you to choose one over the other).
+It's not great at merging binary files, though, so will just ask you to choose one over the other.

 ## Git stages
 1. **Unstaged** - Local change to a file (or added or deleted the file).
 Use this when additions have been made, but you're unsure whether you want to use them yet.
 This is basically an unsaved file.